 11 Easy Strategies to Choose the Perfect Private Practice Name

 Congratulations!
-You’ve decided to spread your therapy wings and start a private practice of your own.
-It’s an exciting time, with so many decisions to make and actions to take.
+You’ve decided to spread your professional wings and start your own private practice.
+It’s an exciting time, and you’ve got many decisions to make and tasks to accomplish.

-Will you practice from home, or a multi-disciplinary clinic?
-Will you have a specialty, or aim for a broader demographic?
-What about branding, or a color scheme?
+There’s plenty to wrestle through: Will you practice from home or from a multi-disciplinary clinic?
+What are your short- and long-term goals for your practice?
+Will you start off on your own, or will you be building a team immediately?
+Will you have a specialty focus or aim for a broader demographic?
+What about branding and color scheme?

 Opening a Private Practice?